Overview

 ./configure && ./remake --jobs=2 && ./remake install

-configure script in order to set the Coq compiler command.
+configure script in order to set the Rocq compiler command.
 The configure

-be used to specify the location of coqdep
+be used to specify the location of coqdep.
+The

 variables at once.